Happening-Community/requests-and-offers/documentation/zomes/users.md

 Creates a new user profile.

-This function creates a new user entry, adds it to the "all_users" path, links it to the creating agent, and creates a status record linked to the user.
+This function creates a new user entry, adds it to the "users" path, links it to the creating agent with a link type of `MyUser`, and creates a status record linked to the user with the `UserStatus` link type.

 Returns an error if:
 - The agent already has a user profile
 - Failed to find the newly created user record

 #### get_latest_user_record